Occidental Petroleum Corporation (OXY): This Stock is set to Soar Above its Peers

 Sponsored

-The company’s shares, operating in the sector of Energy managed to top a trading volume set approximately around 7884416 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Energy managed to top a trading volume set approximately around 14538766 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 During the last month, 9 analysts gave the Occidental Petroleum Corporation a BUY rating, 2 of the polled analysts branded the stock as an OVERWEIGHT, 14 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 2 of the polled analysts provided SELL rating.